ErinConradMountain/qwen-chatbot/README.md

 python .\chatbot.py --provider mock
 ```

-The mock provider now keeps basic conversational context so you can exercise the chat loop without any external APIs.
+The mock provider keeps lightweight conversational context so you can exercise the chat loop without external APIs.

 ## Use an OpenAI-compatible API